jfree/fxgraphics2d/README.md

     mvn clean install

 Note that the `pom.xml` file in the root folder will build only the `FXGraphics2D` jar file.
-If you want to work with `FXGraphics2D` in NetBeans, there is an alternative pom file (`pom-nb.xml`) in the 'maven' directory that will build the project including the demo files and their dependencies.
+If you want to work with `FXGraphics2D` using NetBeans (or any other Maven-aware development tool), there is an alternative pom file (`pom-nb.xml`) in the 'maven' directory that will build the project including the demo files and their dependencies.
 Simply copy the *content* of `pom-nb.xml` over to the `pom.xml` in the root directory for the project, then open the project in NetBeans.

 License